stockgeeks/stockgeeks.github.io/README.md

+## Stock Geeks

+We are a group of passionated Software Developers.
+We love to learn and share our experiences online, delivering talks to our team mates, in meetups and conferences.
+We also produce hight quality content to share knowledge.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/stockgeeks/stockgeeks.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.